Practical Nursing

 Career Opportunities

-The graduate may find employment opportunities in hospitals, long-term care settings, clinics or community health services.
+The graduate may find employment opportunities in hospitals, long-term care settings, clinics, primary care or community health services.

 Program Learning Outcomes